superjacobl/ValourCoin/README.md

 # ValourCoin
 Generate a address by going to Wallet/main.py, running it, and follow the instructions.
 ####
 Yon can start mining by going to Miner/main.py.
-Set your MINING_ADDRESS in .env to your public ValourCoin address or in the case that you are pool mining, leave this blank.
+Set your MINING_ADDRESS in .env to your public ValourCoin address.
 Set your PRIVATEKEY to your privatekey as you made in step 1.
 ####
 If you want to pool mine, set
 Some Mining pools are PoolMining in Miner/.env to True, and PoolURL in Miner/.env to the pool url.
 Then simply just run Miner/main.py